Multiplicative and Exponential Variations of Orthomorphisms of Cyclic Groups: Introduction

-Our main results are the following. \begin{theorem} There are no multiplicative orthomorphisms modulo $n$ except when $n = 2$. \end{theorem} \begin{theorem} There exists an exponential orthomorphism modulo $n$ if and only if $n = 2$, $n = 3$, $n = 4$, or $n = 2p$, where $p$ is an odd prime such that
+Our main results are the following. \begin{theorem} There are no multiplicative orthomorphisms of $\Zc{n}$ except when $n = 2$. \end{theorem} \begin{theorem} There exists an exponential orthomorphism of $\Zc{n}$ if and only if $n = 2$, $n = 3$, $n = 4$, or $n = 2p$, where $p$ is an odd prime such that

 for distinct odd primes $q_1$, \dots, $q_k$. \end{theorem}

 \begin{theorem} If $p - 1 = 2q_1 \cdots q_k$ as described in the previous theorem, then the number of exponential orthomorphisms is at least

 \end{theorem}